fbrowther/Web-Scraping-Challenge/README.md

 # Web-Scraping-Challenge
-As a part of this project, a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page using Flask were to be build
+As a part of this project, a web application was built that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page using Flask.
 ![alt text](https://github.com/fbrowther/Web-Scraping-Challenge/blob/main/Flask%20images/cropped%20flask%20image%20for%20readme.png)

 ## Technologies used in the project: